 13. Retention and Destruction.
-To the extent that Fyber grants Demand Partner a right to extract, download or otherwise make copies of the bid requests or any Data included therein or related thereof, then Demand Partner may retain such bid request or Data for not more than 30 days upon receiving the bid request or the Data.
-Upon Company’s written request, Demand Partner will return all the Data and the copies thereof to Company or will destroy all the Data and certify in writing to the Company that it has done so.
+To the extent that Fyber grants Demand Partner a right to extract, download or otherwise make copies of the bid requests or any Data included therein or related thereof, then Demand Partner may retain such bid request or Data for not more than 30 days upon receiving the bid request or the Data for the purposes set forth herein and in accordance with this Addendum, and may save such data for longer period for invoicing, reporting, discrepancy reasons and to prevent fraud, but in any case, for no longer than 90 days.
+Notwithstanding the foregoing, upon Fyber’s written request, Demand Partner will return all the Data and the copies thereof to Fyber or will destroy all the Data and certify in writing to the Fyber that it has done so.

 14. Term.
-This PISA will commence upon the execution hereof and will continue until the later of: (i) the expiration or termination of the Agreement, pursuant to the terms therein, or (ii) As long as Demand Partner has possession of Data received by, from or through the Services.
-Fyber may terminate this PISA and the Agreement, by a written notice to Demand Partner with immediate effect, if Demand Partner breaches any of the provisions under this PISA, without limiting Fyber’s rights and remedies under the Agreement and the applicable law.
+This Addendum will commence upon the execution hereof and will continue until the later of: (i) the expiration or termination of the Agreement, pursuant to the terms therein, or (ii) As long as Demand Partner has possession of Data received by, from or through the Service.
+Fyber may terminate this Addendum and the Agreement, by a written notice to Demand Partner with immediate effect, if Demand Partner breaches any of the provisions under this Addendum , without limiting Fyber’s rights and remedies under the Agreement and the applicable law.

 15. Compliance.
-Each party is responsible to make sure that all relevant personnel of such party adhere to this PISA.
+Each party is responsible to make sure that all relevant personnel of such party adhere to this Addendum.

-Any alteration or modification of this PISA is not valid unless made in writing and executed by duly authorized personnel of both parties.
+Any alteration or modification of this Addendum is not valid unless made in writing and executed by duly authorized personnel of both parties.

-Demand Partner acknowledges that Fyber may disclose this PISA and any relevant privacy provisions in the Agreement to any supervisory authority, regulator or other competent authority, to the extent required under the applicable law.
+Demand Partner acknowledges that Fyber and/or its Affiliates may disclose this Addendum and any relevant privacy provisions in the Agreement to any supervisory authority, regulator or other competent authority, to the extent required under the applicable law.
 Such disclosure will not constitute a breach of Fyber’s confidentiality obligation under the Agreement.

 Local Addenda to the Master Service Agreement for Demand Partners